Huiziwang/Huiziwang.github.io/README.md

 ### Works in Progress:

-- Nascimento, D. D., Bodaghi, S., Wang, H., Ribeiro, M., Campos, R., Dang, T., Osman, F., Habiger, J., Espindola, A. S., Vidalakis, G., and Cardwell, K. (2025).
-Development and validation of a suite of e-probes for electronic diagnostic nucleic acid analysis (EDNA) for 20 graft-transmissible pathogens of citrus using MiFi and blind ring testing among novice users.
-(Under Revision)

-- Logistic Regression Models and Penalized Method of Moment Estimation for Sparse Count Data.
+- \textbf{Wang, H.} \& Habiger, J., Logistic Regression Models and Penalized Method of Moment Estimation for Sparse Count Data.
 (To be Submitted)

-- Statistical Methods for Pathogen Detection and E-probe Selection with Microbe Finder Data.
+- \textbf{Wang, H.} \& Habiger, J., Statistical Methods for Pathogen Detection and E-probe Selection with Microbe Finder Data.
 (To be Submitted)

+- \textbf{Wang, H.} \& Habiger, J., Efficient Classification Methods for Pathogen Detection with E-probe Selection (ECMEpS) (R package).
+(Initialization)

+- \textbf{Wang, H.} \& Habiger, J., Classification Methods with the Sparse Group Lasso for Pathogen Detection and E-probe Selection with Microbe Finder Data.
+(Initialization)

 ### Invited Presentations: